Lenovo laptop reset button

 4) Select and adjust any or all accessibility features or click Not Now to set up later.

-5) Connect to any available Internet network.
-If you and the computer are on the UW campus, the “University of Washington” Wi-Fi is the only network to use at this step.
+6) Connect to any available Internet network.
+If you and the computer are off campus, use any available Wi-Fi network.
+If you and the computer are on the UW campus, the “University of Washington” Wi-Fi network is the only network that will work at this step.

-6) Click Continue or Enroll at the University of Washington Remote Management screen.
+7) Click Enroll at the Device Management screen.

-8) The “Full name:” and “Account name:” should be filled-in with your UW NetID information.
-Enter your UW NetID password twice, edit the icon to your liking, click Continue.
+10) At the “Create a Mac Account” screen, your name and computer account will be prefilled with your name and UW NetID.
+Enter your UW NetID password twice, edit the account icon to your liking, click Continue.

 Use the Code42/CrashPlan software to restore files from a previous computer if necessary.
 Detailed directions are on this web page: How to restore files using the Code42/CrashPlan application.